-Angus Trumble reflects on the journal entries of James Cook, Joseph Banks and Sydney Parkinson and the official published account of the voyage of Endeavour by John Hawkesworth.
+Angus Trumble reflects on key objects from the exhibition and early journal entries of James Cook, Joseph Banks and Sydney Parkinson.

 Angus is a senior research fellow in Australian history at the National Museum of Australia.
 He is a former director of the National Portrait Gallery in Canberra.
 Angus was previously curator of European art at the Art Gallery of South Australia in Adelaide and then senior curator of paintings and sculpture at the Yale Center for British Art in New Haven, Connecticut.